Configuring Network Rules

 5. Select Packet Loss Mitigation, to enable packet duplication to help mitigate the impact of packet loss for traffic that matches this rule.

-6. Click Apply.
-The panel closes and the settings are updated in the rulebase.
+6. Click Save.
+The panel closes, and the settings are updated in the rulebase.

 Adding an Exception

-You define traffic that is an exception for the network rule and the rule is not applied to the exception.
+You define traffic that is an exception to the Network Rule, and the rule is not applied to that traffic.
 Define the traffic exception with the object (entity) for the Source, App/Category, and Destination.
-Exceptions with multiple objects have the same behavior as network rules, see above Working with Multiple Objects in a Single Rule.
+Exceptions with multiple objects have the same behavior as Network Rules, see above Working with Multiple Objects in a Single Rule.

 NetworkRuleExceptions.png

 The example above has a network rule for any traffic that matches the VoIP Video category.
-There is an exception for this rule for traffic that matches BOTH of these conditions:
+There is an exception to this rule for traffic that matches BOTH of these conditions:

 • Source is the sample 1500 site